 - Split mushroom has a hollow stem

 - Internal color of its flesh is not white

 - Gills are present - gills are separated easily.

 False Chanterelle (Inedible)

 False Chanterelle (Hygrophoropsis aurantiaca) is reddish (no yellow) with the graded darker center of 1 to 4 inches wide cap.
 It has hollowed steam and true soft gills forked on the margins.

 This mushroom is bitter and indigestible and hardly to be recommended.
 The false chanterelle is fruiting in troops on litter or rotten logs.
-Unlike chanterelles, false chanterelles are not mycorrhizal and can appear where no trees.
+Unlike chanterelles, false chanterelles are not mycorrhizal and can be found in areas with no trees.

 Jack O'Lantern (Poisonous)

 Poisonous Jack O'Lantern (Omphalotus olearius) is bright orange with caps from 2 to 5 inches wide.
 The mushrooms are fruiting in clusters on decaying trees and stumps.
 The decurrent gills glow in the dark in low light conditions.

 Unlike chanterelles, Jack O'Lantern are not mycorrhizal fungi that mean it can grow where no trees.
 These mushrooms contain toxin illudin that cause nausea and vomiting associated with abdominal cramp and diarrhea.